Tagging Conversion Events On Your Website | Rain's Guidelines and Decision-Making Criteria

 Identically Labeled Buttons

 It is crucial to understand that within GTM, we cannot easily differentiate between buttons that are identically labeled if they lead to the same destination URL.
-If you’d like to gather individual data on these identical buttons, we encourage you to implement unique values in the buttons' parameters.
+If you’d like to gather data on each unique button, please let us know.
+In these cases, we encourage you to implement unique values in the buttons' parameters so that we can provide the most granular and helpful data in your reports.

 Implications of Changes in Landing Pages & Buttons